How do I pick a good karate/martial arts school?

 - Contracts & cost.
 If your school is part of a professional gym, you may be required to sign a contract for 6 months or a year, however if the school is not you should avoid signing contracts.
 Payment should be per class or on a monthly basis.
 Expensive classes does not necessarily equal quality.

-- Free lesson.
-All schools should provide a no-strings attached free class, or trial week.
+- Trial lesson.
+All schools should provide a no-strings attached trial lesson or trial week.